10 Homemade Laundry Soap Detergent Recipes

 2 - 2.5 gallons hot water

-- Melt grated soap in saucepan with water to cover.
-Heat over medium-low heat and stir until soap is dissolved.
+- Melt grated bar in saucepan with water to cover.
+Heat over medium-low heat and stir until dissolved.

-- Pour hot water in large pail, add hot soap and washing soda.
+- Pour hot water in large pail, add hot mixture and W.S.
 Stir very well.

 2 gallons Water (hot)